 But why use virtual staging, you may ask?

 That’s because buyers scroll through dozens, even hundreds, of online listings in search of one that speaks to them and may not notice your listing if it doesn’t have top-notch images.

-Besides, your mages have to convey a feeling and also help potential buyers visualize themselves living in the home.
+Besides, your images have to convey a feeling to get buyers interested.
+Plus, help them visualize themselves living in the home.